 There are currently 400 off-the-shelf plugins available.
 Craft plugins are of higher quality and more reliable than Wordpress and Drupal plugins because they are all vetted by the Pixel & Tonic team.
-Also, developers love the ease in which you can build custom plugin-type functionality directly into the site instead of resorting to a plugin that’s not built specifically for the needs of the website.
+Also, developers love the ease in which they can build custom plugin-type functionality directly into the site instead of resorting to a plugin that’s not built specifically for the needs of the website.

 This is where Craft has a real advantage in speed and efficiency.
-As far as CMS’ go, it’s lightweight, its updates are near-constant and are very small and safe.
+As far as CMSs go, it’s lightweight, its updates are near-constant and are very small and safe.
 That means less bloat, better load times and a code base that’s easy to maintain.

-Craft’s features are built into its core – whereas Wordpress for example, builds its features around its core, like plugins and third-parties.
+Craft’s features are built into its core – whereas Wordpress, for example, builds its features around its core, like plugins and third-parties.
 This structure helps to reduce bugs and ensure high security standards.
 In the event of a security-related bug, Craft is able to get the fix deployed quickly to their users with Craft’s one-click auto-updating.
 It doesn’t get much easier than that!